ArdanaLabs/ardana-dollar/endpoint-spec.md

 behavior:
 user purchases `amount` of DANA tokens using DUSD at `currentDebtAuctionPrice`

+DANA is not minted during this process

 #### SurplusAuction
 prerequisites:
 there is a greater amount of Collateral than the value of all DUSD loans.

 input: { amount :: Integer }

 behavior:
 user purchases `amount` of DUSD using DANA at `currentSurplusAuctionPrice`

+dUSD is minted using the Treasury during this process.

 ## Section IV: Treasury